mimiframework/Mimi.jl/docs/src/howto/userguide.md

 See the Tutorials for in-depth examples of Mimi's functionality.

-This guide is organized into six main sections for understanding how to use Mimi.
+This guide is organized into several main sections for understanding how to use Mimi.

 1) Defining components
 2) Constructing a model